navaris/appshell/packages/manifest-webpack-plugin/README.md

 **What happens at build time?**

-> The plugin emits files that are subsequently used to generate the `global appshell manifest` at runtime.
+> The plugin emits a manifest template file that is subsequently used to generate the `appshell manifest` at runtime.

 ## Sample output